OutSystems/docs-product/src/ref/ui-patterns/mobile/data-grid-api-ref.md

 HasChanges
 :   Type: Boolean.
     Checks if there was any change made to the data grid by the user.
-    If &quot;false&quot;, then no change was made to the data.
+    If `false`, then no change was made to the data.

 AddedLines
 :   Type: Text.